astronomer/airflow-guides/guides/soda-data-quality.md

 ## Requirements

-To use Soda Core, the Soda Core package for the database backend needs to be installed and configured.
+To use Soda Core, you first need to install the Soda Core package for your database backend.
 The [Soda documentation provides a list of supported databases](https://docs.soda.io/soda-core/configuration.html) and how to configure them.

 When using Soda Core with Airflow, the Soda Core package needs to be installed in your Airflow environment.
 Additionally, two YAML files need to be made available to the Airflow environment: `configuration.yml`, which contains the connection information for the database backend, and `checks.yml`, which contains the data quality checks.

-Astro CLI users can simply put `soda-core-<database>` in `requirements.txt` and provide the YAML files in `/include`.
+If you use the Astro CLI, you can add `soda-core-<database>` to `requirements.txt` and your YAML files to `/include` in your Astro project.

 ## Example: Run Soda Core checks from Airflow

-This example shows one possible way to set up data quality checks on a Snowflake database using Soda Core from within Airflow.
+This example shows one possible way to run data quality checks on a Snowflake database using Soda Core from within Airflow.

 The setup can be divided into the following steps: